 It boasts a solid, lightweight design and comes with all the standard features.
 What makes it a top choice for professional carpenters is the fact that the fence extends up to 135°; very few models in the market have this capability.
 Besides, it is compatible with all the biscuit sizes you can think of thanks to the 4’’ blade and the extra 2’’ blade.

-By design, I won’t say much but I wish it would have been much lighter.
-At 7.5 lbs. it’s quite heavy but the good thing is that the vibrations are reduced.
+By design, I won’t say much, but I wish it would have been much lighter.
+At 7.5 lbs., it’s quite heavy, but the good thing is that the vibrations are reduced.
 This time Porter Cable played about with the design and not the electronics and mechanics in the motor.
-I won’t say the 7 Amp motor is efficient but the idea of attaching the handle to the fence as opposed to the motor is brilliant.
-You don’t feel the vibrations directly and moreover, you get better control of the unit.
+The model is the most powerful of this review, even when comparing Porter Cable 557 with Dewalt DW682K.
+I won’t say the 7 amp motor is efficient, but the idea of attaching the handle to the fence as opposed to the motor is brilliant.
+You don’t feel the vibrations directly, and, moreover, you get better control of the unit.

 If you thought that’s all, you’ve not heard about the 7 cut settings; precise and accurate.
 The most important thing when it comes to biscuit joiners is the biscuit size.
 While your standard jointers offer 3 sizes, you can do it all with Porter Cable.
 It can cut all grooves; FF, #0, #10, #20, Simplex, Duplex and Max.